Paul Bilokapic

 Paul Bilokapic (born 8 August 1976) is an Australian former footballer who played as a midfielder.

 Playing career

 Club career

 After playing youth football for Yaralla, he moved to Sydney Croatia (later Sydney United) where he played until the end of the 1997–98 National Soccer League season.
 After two seasons with Northern Spirit FC, he returned to Sydney United, where he played until the end of the 2002–03 National Soccer League season.

 International career

 Bilokapic made his full international debut for Australia in February 1998 in a friendly match against Chile.
 He made two appearances for Australia, both in 1998.

 Personal life

-He is the uncle of Nicholas Bilokapic who plays as a goalkeeper for English club Huddersfield Town.
+He is the uncle of Nicholas Bilokapic who plays as a goalkeeper for English club Peterborough United.